USS Bluefish (SSN-675): Service history

+Bluefish surfacing at the North Pole on 4th May 1975.

+Bluefish went on operations as a part of the U.S Sixth Fleet during the increased tensions caused by the Yom Kippur War during September 1973, in which Bluefish was then awarded the Battle Efficiency Award for its excellent operational readiness.

 Bluefish circumnavigated the globe near the North Pole on 3 May 1975 and surfaced at the North Pole on 4 May 1975.

+In 1977, Bluefish completed its second deployment to the Mediterranean, and, during it, became the first nuclear-powered submarine to visit Israel.

 Bluefish may have been the only Sturgeon class submarine to circumnavigate the globe during extended patrol in the Indian Ocean in 1982.
 Bluefish was designed for stealth and surveillance, and was an integral part of the US NAVY's strategic defense during the height of the Cold War.

 Decommissioning and disposal

+Bluefish alongside Drum (SSN-677), Ray (SSN-653), Lapon (SSN-661) and Richard B. Russell (SSN-687), awaiting scrapping at Puget Sound Naval Shipyard, Bremerton, Washington in 8 October 2001.

 Bluefish was decommissioned with Commander Richard C. West in command on 31 May 1996 and stricken from the Naval Vessel Register the same day.
 Her scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Puget Sound Navy Yard in Bremerton, Washington, was completed on 1 November 2003.